Last Updated on May 10, 2021 by Atif

 Four Heroin Obituaries on Legacy.com in Just One Week

-Last year, The New York Times published a story about obituaries that label heroin as the killer.
-In this piece, Dr. Jeffrey A. Lieberman, chairman of psychiatry at the Columbia University College of Physicians and Surgeons, called it “part of a trend toward a greater degree of acceptance and destigmatization about issues pertaining to mental illness, including addiction.”
-3
+Last year, the New York Times reported an article about obituaries in which heroin was listed as the cause of death.
+In this post, Dr Jeffrey A. Lieberman, chairman of psychiatry at Columbia University College of Physicians and Surgeons, summarized it as “part of a trend toward greater acceptance and destigmatization about issues related to mental illness, including addiction.”

 There has been a movement away from shame as more families of fallen heroin addicts write books, start anti-drug trafficking groups, and feature documentaries.
 Even presidential candidates are admitting that the opioid epidemic is a national crisis.
 When you search for “heroin” on Legacy.com, one of the country’s largest obituaries directories, from the last week of April 2016 that mention heroin as a cause of death, you’ll find four obituaries.